-If you are looking for a trail that isn’t really well-known and doesn’t show up on the park map, then you should consider giving the awesome Little Baldy Dome Trail a try.
-This hike is a decent 4 miles round trip with a good amount of uphill, but the payoff view at the top is just as good as Moro Rock and it provides a much different view.
+If you are looking for a trail in Sequoia National Park that isn’t well-known and doesn’t show up on the park map, then you should consider giving the excellent Little Baldy Dome Trail a try.
+This hike is a decent 4 miles round trip with a good amount of uphill, but the view at the top is just as good as Moro Rock, and it provides a much different perspective.
 Here is all the information.

 - Trailhead: 11 miles north of the Giant Forest Village on the Generals Highway

-After parking at the turn out for the Little Baldy Saddle you will proceed across the road and start hiking up the hill on the dirt single track.
+After parking at the turnout for the Little Baldy Saddle, you will proceed across the road and start hiking up the hill on a dirt singletrack.

 I had the opportunity to go with a ranger and learned a lot about the trees and plant life that we were looking at.
 You can see both a white and a red fir in the photo below.
 Also, the Ponderosa has a bark that smells like butterscotch, be sure to smell it for yourself if you see one.

-After finishing the switchbacks we made our way to the top of the ridge and started to walk along the a more flat area towards the dome.
+After finishing the switchbacks, we made our way to the top of the ridge and started to walk along a more flat area towards the dome.

-One of my favorite parts of the trail was when we started this flat section we passed through a huge grove of new growth trees as you can see below.
+One of my favorite parts of the trail was when we started this flat section.
+In it we passed through a vast grove of new growth trees as you can see below.

-We even saw some life on this trail, including many birds and a few lizards.
+We even saw some wildlife on this trail, including many birds and a few lizards.

-Once you reach the summit you are greeted with amazing views in all directions, and it is one of those places that you will want to spend time just sitting and relaxing at.
+Once you reach the summit, you are greeted with fantastic views in all directions, and it is one of those places that you will want to spend time just sitting and soaking it all in.

-I imagine this being a great spot for both sunrise and sunset, but even in the middle of the day it was a really amazing hike that I enjoyed.
+I imagine this being an excellent spot for both sunrise and sunset, but even in the middle of the day, it was a fantastic hike that I enjoyed.
 I hope to do Big Baldy next time I am there so I can compare the two.

-After taking in the view you will simple follow the trail back down the way you came, hopefully invigorated by the beauty you just experienced.
+After taking in the view, you will simply follow the trail back down the way you came, hopefully, invigorated by the beauty you just experienced.